 The boss that runs a company microbrewery

-.
+wavebreakmedia/ShutterstockForget grabbing a beer with your staff—CEO Andrew Fingerman of PhotoShelter, a website for photographers, brews it.
+Fingerman hosts a microbrewery in the office every month, purchasing supplies and inviting team members to stay after hours and "move the beer along" if they wish, according to Fast Company.
 But when all is said and done, there's more to gain than just sipping on a pint of homemade brew.
 "Because group members range across teams and seniority, inevitably we talk about work challenges and ideas," Fingerman said.
 "We also get to know each other as friends.
 It brings us closer together, and some very innovative ideas have emerged."
-You'll wish you had these mind-blowing job perks
+You'll wish you had these mind-blowing job perks too.

 The boss that surprised employees with a hefty bonus

 Rrraum/ShutterstockInstead of pocketing the money from the sale of his online food ordering company Yemeksepeti in 2015, co-founder and CEO Nevzat Aydin gave his employees the surprise of a lifetime.
 To reward the staff for their hard work and talent, the entrepreneur divvied up the equivalent of $27 million among his 114 staff members.
 His employees were stunned, and some even cried.
 "Yemeksepeti's success story did not happen overnight," Aydin told CNNMoney.
 "I believe in teamwork, and I believe success is much more enjoyable and glorious when shared with the rest of the team."